MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-syncservice-duplicate-attribute-resiliency.md

 ms.tgt_pltfrm: na
 ms.custom: has-azure-ad-ps-ref
 ms.topic: how-to
-ms.date: 11/06/2023
+ms.date: 12/09/2024
 ms.subservice: hybrid-connect
 ms.author: billmath

 ---
 # Identity synchronization and duplicate attribute resiliency
-Duplicate Attribute Resiliency is a feature in Microsoft Entra ID that will eliminate friction caused by **UserPrincipalName** and SMTP **ProxyAddress** conflicts when running one of Microsoft’s synchronization tools.
+Duplicate Attribute Resiliency is a feature in Microsoft Entra ID that eliminates friction caused by **UserPrincipalName** and SMTP **ProxyAddress** conflicts when running one of Microsoft’s synchronization tools.

 These two attributes are generally required to be unique across all **User**, **Group**, or **Contact** objects in a given Microsoft Entra tenant.